alissonsol/Archive/docs/mac-os.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+NOTE: When updating the installed versions, use `reinstall` instead of `install` in the commands below.

-Now, install mkcert and then install the root certificates.
+Install mkcert and then install the root certificates.
 May need to enter password twice when running `mkcert -install`.

 ```shell
 brew install mkcert